fredfort/angular_bootstrap/README.md

 - Running `grunt staging` builds the staging project into the dist directory.
 - Running `grunt production` builds the production project into the dist directory.

+You can for instance define 3 different API urls according if you are in dev, staging or production.

 ## Unit Testing